Grizzly bears now 'regular residents' of Manitoba after sightings jump in recent years | CBC News

 That something may not just be increased visitation by bears who likely lumber down the Hudson Bay coast from Nunavut, Clark said.
 One of the sightings involved a mother grizzly with two cubs, something that suggests but does not confirm grizzlies are now breeding in Manitoba, Clark said.

 "I think it's very likely to be accurate.
-However, we're not calling it confirmed because there are implication for what it would mean for the province," he said, explaining the presence of a confirmed breeding population could trigger a management plan for the species.
+However, we're not calling it confirmed because there are implications for what it would mean for the province," he said, explaining the presence of a confirmed breeding population could trigger a management plan for the species.

 "We need a pretty high standard of evidence there."